MichelJuillard/dynare-michel/matlab/AIM/README.txt

 Error in AIM: aimcode=3 : Aim: too many big roots especially close to the point of convergence.

-However, if other exceptions occur and aimcode (see codes below) is higher than 5, the system resets options_.useAIM = 0 tries to use mjdgges instead.
+However, if other exceptions occur and aimcode (see codes below) is higher than 5, the system resets options_.useAIM = 0 and tries to use mjdgges instead.

 APPENDIX